Johann Heinrich Voss: Poetry and essays

 Voss was a man of a remarkably independent and vigorous character.
 From 1785 to 1795 he published in two volumes a collection of original poems, to which he afterwards made many additions.
 An edition of his poems in four volumes was issued in 1825.
-Of these original works, the idyllic poem Luise, is uniformly singled out as his most successful.
+Of these original works, the idyllic poem "Luise" is uniformly singled out as his most successful.
 It was first printed in 1783, and reissued with changes in 1795.
 In this work, he sought to apply the style and methods of classical poetry to the expression of modern German thought and sentiment.
-The later works Wie ward Fritz Stolberg ein Unfreier (1819) and Antisymbolik (2 vols., 1824–1826), the latter written in opposition to Georg Friedrich Creuzer, have been characterized as painstaking and dignified, but dreary.
+The later works Wie ward Fritz Stolberg ein Unfreier (1819) and Antisymbolik (2 volumes, 1824–1826), the latter written in opposition to Georg Friedrich Creuzer, have been characterized as painstaking and dignified, but dreary.

-His poems were often set by contemporary composers such as C.P.E.
-Bach, Johann Friedrich Reichardt, and Johann Abraham Peter Schulz, and also later composers such as Felix Mendelssohn, Carl Maria von Weber, and Johannes Brahms.
+His poems were often set by contemporary composers such as C. P. E. Bach, Johann Friedrich Reichardt, and Johann Abraham Peter Schulz, and also later composers such as Felix Mendelssohn, Carl Maria von Weber, and Johannes Brahms.
 Many of his poems and settings of them were published in the Musenalmanach.
 Based on his correspondence with Schulz, he favored a folklike style of Lied composition.

 Voss's Mythologische Briefe, his Antisymbolik, and other writings made important contributions to the study of mythology.
-He was also prominent as an advocate of the right of free judgment in religion, and at the time when some members of the Romantic school were being converted to the Roman Catholic Church, he produced a strong impression by a powerful article, in Sophronizon, on his friend Friedrich von Stolberg's repudiation of Protestantism (1819).
+He was also prominent as an advocate of the right of free judgment in religion, and at the time when some members of the Romantic school were being converted to the Roman Catholic Church, he produced a strong impression by a powerful article, in Heinrich Paulus's journal Sophronizon, on his friend Friedrich von Stolberg's repudiation of Protestantism (1819).

-Reception and criticism

-According to the Metzler Lexikon, the heroines of the Voss's ballad Der Freier and a German traditional song share not only the black colour of hair (eyes), but also some primitive — or even erotic — ″sensuality".